topo-gps/ios-manual/en/main/dashboard.rst

    *The dashboard on the bottom of the main screen.*

-The dashboard consists out of three items: the :ref:`position button <ss-position-marker-button>`, a :ref:`panel <ss-panel>` with counters and the :ref:`route button <ss-route-button>`.
+The dashboard consists out of three items: the :ref:`position button <ss-position-button>`, a :ref:`panel <ss-panel>` with counters and the :ref:`route button <ss-route-button>`.
 These items are discussed in more detail below.

-.. _ss-position-marker-icon:
+.. _ss-position-button:

 Position button
 ---------------